 Greater Yellowstone Adventure Exhibits at the Draper Natural History Museum

 Draper Natural History Museum exhibits focus on the ecology and natural history of the Greater Yellowstone Ecosystem.
-Collectively, the Draper Museum exhibit galleries are presented as the “Greater Yellowstone Adventure,” which includes three, large, interconnected and immersive galleries: Expedition Trailhead, Alpine-to-Plains Trail, and Seasons of Discovery.
-Immerse yourself in the sights, sounds, and even smells of the Greater Yellowstone Ecosystem.
+Collectively, the Draper Museum exhibit galleries are presented as the “Greater Yellowstone Adventure,” which includes three, large, interconnected and immersive galleries: Expedition Trailhead, Alpine-to-Plains Trail, plus the exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West.

+Winding through a 90-foot-tall grand rotunda topped with a changing Yellowstone sky, you will descend along a gently sloping path through Alpine, Mountain Forest, Mountain Meadow, and Plains/Basin environment exhibits.
+Each environment includes the sights, sounds, and smells you might encounter in a hike through the same environment in the Greater Yellowstone Ecosystem.
 From the top of the grand rotunda, you overlook a colorful tile mosaic map of the Greater Yellowstone Ecosystem.
 Measuring thirty feet in diameter, the mosaic provides a rare perspective of one of the most dramatic landscapes on Earth.
 Once you descend to the bottom, you can walk over the map and trace the route of your travels, or have your family or friends photograph you from the top as a unique record of your travels.

 Discovery Laboratory: Public Viewing of the Draper Museum’s Greater Yellowstone Ecosystem Specimen Preparation Laboratory, Research Center, and Classroom